 Instead, double down and put into practice those important lessons you learned while in rehab.

-Anyone who encourages you to drink or use drugs does not have your best interests at heart.
+Anyone who encourages you to drink or use drugs does not have your best interests at heart, they are toxic.

 Enablers are often people who don’t like to see you in recovery as it makes them feel bad about their problem.
 By nudging you back into your old ways, this form of enabler then feels better about themselves.

 Be firm with these people.
 They usually say, “Just the one won’t hurt.”

 This alone could be incitement enough for you to buckle and attempt drinking or using drugs in moderation.
 Ask yourself how that worked out for you in the past.

 Whatever the encouragement coming your way, refuse and politely excuse yourself.
 Feel under no obligation to explain yourself.